sagaciouszu/cauldroncord-stuff/rules.md

-Welcome to the official DankPods Community Discord guild, a place to discuss DankPods, audio gear, iPods and other topics.
-We hope you'll enjoy your stay here, but first off, we need you to read and abide by the rules listed below, as well as <#821190757003034716>.
+Welcome to the official The Sex Cauldron Community Discord guild, a place to discuss The Sex Cauldron, prank calls, Destiny 2/Minecraft and other topics.
+We hope you'll enjoy your stay here, but first off, we need you to read and abide by the rules listed below, which you will have to agree to before seeing any of the rest of the Discord.
+They're pretty simple and easy to understand.
+If any of these bothers you, it may not be the play for you.

 **1. Respect**
     Don't be racist, homophobic, transphobic, sexist or otherwise engage in hate speech.
 You can curse, but just don't be a jerk to others.
 This includes offensive memes.